yoolk/liquid-documentation/theme-templates/home-index/index.md

 <h2 class="section-title">home/index.liquid</h2>

-The home/index.liquid template is used to render the announcements page.
-The primary purpose of this page is to list the galleries within a collection.
+The home/index.liquid template renders the homepage of the listing website.
+The template is loaded when you go to the root ("/") of the website.

 ![announcements]({{ '/images/theme-templates/ex_collection.jpg' | prepend: site.baseurl }})